Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

-If a classical, i.e., twice continuously differentiable, solution, $V^{*}(\cdot)$, to PDE (\ref{eq:PDE optimal bayes risk}) exists, the optimal Bayes policy is $\pi^{*}(s)=\mathbb{I}\left\{ L[V^{*}](s)\le\mu(s)\right\} $.
-However, a classical solution to (\ref{eq:PDE optimal bayes risk}) is generally impossible, and proving existence of a (Lebesgue) measurable $\pi^{*}(\cdot)$ is therefore difficult.
-Nevertheless, one can construct measurable policies whose Bayes risk is arbitrarily close to $V^{*}(\cdot)$, and this is all that is needed in practice.
-One such construction is provided in Section \ref{subsec:Optimal-and-approximately}.
-It is also possible to discern some properties of the optimal policy: First, it has to be a retirement policy, i.e., if the agent did not pull the arm at some time $t$, she will not do so at any other time in the future.\footnote{When the arm is not being pulled, the posterior remains unchanged, and there is no learning.
-Hence, if it was optimal to stop pulling the arm before, it will continue to be so afterwards. } Second, it has to be non-decreasing in $x$.
-These properties imply $\pi^{*}(s)$ is of the form $\mathbb{I}\left\{ x>f(q,t)\right\} $, with $f(\cdot)$ non-decreasing in $t$.
+For one-armed bandits, it is easily verified that the optimal policy is a retirement policy, i.e., if the DM did not pull the arm at some time $t$, she will not do so at any other time in the future.\footnote{This because the posterior remains unchanged while the arm is not being pulled.} Also, it needs to be non-decreasing in $x$.
+These properties imply $\pi^{*}(s)$ is of the form $\mathbb{I}\left\{ x>f(q,t)\right\} $.